Culinary Expedition to Rajasthan

 Rana Pratap and his kinsmen live in exile following the battle and survived on fruit, berries and jungle resources for many years.
 For the last 10 years of his life he freed most of Mewar except Chittor.

 Pressurised by his nobles, Maharana Amar Singh entered into peace treaties with the Jahangir.
 He finally regained Chittor condition to not fortify the city.
-Peace established, hence it was time for considerable construction and development.
+Peace was established; hence it was time for considerable construction and development.
 The dam wall was strengthened that encloses lake Pichola.

 As the successive Maharanas through history have done, Arvind Singh Ji the 76th generation even today makes a pilgrimage to the temple of Eklingji every Monday.